Causes of Upper Back Pain

 What are the Causes of Upper Back Pain - and if you are suffering, you might be also asking - and Why Me?!

 Almost 90% of the upper back pain clients that I treat have pain arising from poor sitting posture which they maintain over long periods of time.
-I’ll explain a bit further.
+I’ll explain a bit further, but first let’s briefly identify some of the other more regular causes of upper back pain.

-The #1 cause of upper back pain - Poor posture!
+The no. 1 cause of upper back pain - Poor posture!

 Have you ever really looked at the way that you sit at a desk or a table?
 If you have a desk job and have upper back pain, this might become familiar to you.